WouterWisse/text-to-emoji/README.md

 ```

 **Advanced, with a preferred emoji category**<br />
 With `preferredCategory`, you can give a certain emoji category a higher priority.
 This can be very useful if you already know the context in which you are searching.
-For example, when looking for the word `shrimp`, two matching emoji's would be: `🦐` and `🍤`.<br/>
+For example, when looking for the word `shrimp`, two matching emoji's could be: `🦐` and `🍤`.<br/>
-By passing `.foodAndDrink` as the `preferredCategory`, the only match will be `🍤`, since the preferred category is about food (and drink).
-Passing `.animalsAndNature` would result in `🦐`.
-See `EmojiCategory.swift` for all categories.
+By passing `.foodAndDrink` as the `preferredCategory`, the first match will be `🍤`, since the preferred category is about food.
 ```swift
 let shrimp = textToEmoji.emoji(for: "shrimp", preferredCategory: .foodAndDrink) // 🍤
 ```
+Passing `.animalsAndNature` would result in `🦐`.
 ```swift
 let shrimp = textToEmoji.emoji(for: "shrimp", preferredCategory: .animalsAndNature) // 🦐
 ```
+See `EmojiCategory.swift` for all categories.

 ## Localization
 | Languages    | Supported   |